-LEVEL OFFERED: BTEC LEVEL 1/ LEVEL 2 TECH AWARD
+LEVEL OFFERED: CAMBRIDGE NATIONAL LEVEL 1/ LEVEL 2 IN HEALTH AND SOCIAL CARE

-SUBJECT CODE/EXAM BOARD: EDEXCEL/PEARSON
+SUBJECT CODE/EXAM BOARD: OCR - CODE J835

-CONTACT: MRS G.FELFELI
+CONTACT: MRS R CARLIER

-The BTEC Tech Award programme is an introduction to vocational learning.
+The OCR programme is an introduction to vocational learning.
 This is a course which will appeal to students interested in pursuing a career that involves caring for and interacting with people of all ages and backgrounds in society.
-This course can lead to employment in social work, child care and nursing sectors.
-Students will be performing role plays, watch videos and speak to real professionals.
+The careers that start from Health and Social Care are endless - Nurse, Midwife, Social Worker, Occupational Therapist, Paramedic, charity work and more.

-The course is comprised of 3 units of work (called components) over two years which cover a variety of interesting and challenging topics.
+The course comprised 3 units of work over two years which cover a variety of interesting and challenging topics.
 These include:

-• the life stages and key characteristics in the physical, intellectual, emotional and social (PIES) development of babies to elderly people,

-• how factors (diet, alcohol and smoking for example) can affect an individual's current and future health and wellbeing,

-• how the health sector and social care sector work together,
+- The key characteristics of the physical, intellectual, emotional and social development from babies to elderly people, - how factors (diet, alcohol, smoking and poverty for example) can affect an individual's current and future health and wellbeing - The skills, attributes and values required to give care and how the health sector and social care sector work together - Planning and delivering creative and therapeutic activities for vulnerable groups

-• what services are available and how these benefit patients,

-• the skills, attributes and values required to give care (such as being a social worker, a nurse or a midwife).

-Assessed by three compulsory components, two are assignments done in class and one is an exam.
-This is a two-year course and the exam Component 3 will be taken in May of the second year.
+You will be assessed through three compulsory units, two are assignments done in class and one is an exam.
+This is a two-year course and the exam unit R033 will be taken in January of the second year.